It’s Day 13 of this 30-day trip around the world and today we make the jump from Africa to the Middle East.

 To get more visitors to Dubai’s sandy shores, the government built an award-winning international airline in 15 years, not to mention a modern airport that is considered the duty-free capital of the world.

-So, I’m here in Dubai and though there are lots of things to see and do, my focus is totally on making the most of my 36 hours at the hotel – which is an attraction all its own.
+And now I’m here in Dubai and though there are lots of things to see and do, my focus is totally on making the most of my 36 hours at this epic hotel – which is an attraction all its own.

 Once seated in my room, I am next introduced to my butler (yep, butler), Mondher, who arrives with fruity drink in hand – I like him immediately.